colehaus/colex/posts/quorum/main.md

 <tr><th>Upper bound < 0</th><td>Only $\mu_1 > \mu_2$ credible;<br>quorum achieved</td><td>Impossible</td></tr>
 </tbody></table>

-For example, we'd like to determine if the credible bounds support the conclusion that buko pie really is preferred to fish pie.
+For example, we'd like to <a href="#arg-map" id="bayes">determine if the credible bounds support the conclusion</a> that buko pie really is preferred to fish pie.
 If Pie Club bylaws specified a 95% credible bound and the lower bound for $\mu_{buko} - \mu_{fish}$ stretched to 0.359 while the upper bound stretched to 0.58, we'd declare that quorum had been reached in favor of buko pie.
-Alternately, if the lower bound stretched to -0.1 and the upper bound stretech to 0.58, we'd declare a failure of quorum.
+Alternately, if the lower bound stretched to -0.1 and the upper bound stretch to 0.58, we'd declare a failure of quorum.

 How do we construct these credible bounds?
 We derive them from the [posterior probability distribution](https://en.wikipedia.org/wiki/Posterior_probability)